Let me take you back to my early high school years — a time when personal hygiene often makes or breaks your social life.

 But I was certain.

-This is the start of all charity: that we admit that we may not yet see the whole picture.
+In other words, this is the start of all charity: that we admit that we may not yet see the whole picture.

 It’s easy to show charity to people who think like we think and live like we live.
-But when there’s friction, when there’s difference, or when something smells off—that is when our charity actually means something.
+But when there’s friction, when there’s difference, or when something smells off—this is when our charity actually means something.

 2. CHRIST AS THE PATTERN